Blue Flowers Guide

 In feng shui, blue belongs to the Water element, bringing a touch of freshness to the living area.
 It is a perfect choice for bedrooms and study rooms.
 Studies have shown that people studying under blue painted ceilings perform better than those under white ceilings.

-desire, of supreme struggle of the superior human being aiming at conquering the absolute.
-The flower as
+love and desire, of supreme struggle of the superior human being aiming at conquering the absolute.

 Depending on the shadow of blue, these flowers can carry different significations: